on the blog

 The FDD Sections That Matter Most (and Why)

 While all 23 items matter, not all deserve equal attention.
-Here’s how to read the FDD like an informed buyer — not a hopeful one.
+Here’s how to read the FDD like an informed buyer of a franchise for sale — not a hopeful one.

 1. Who You’re Partnering With (Items 1–4)